Sinotubulites

 Sinotubulites is a genus of small, tube-shaped shelly fossils from near the terminal boundary of the Ediacaran period in formations within China and North America.
 It is often found in association with Cloudina, and much like Cloudina, is important to studies done on the Cambrian Explosion.
+They often had a kind of compressed accordion-like appearance rather than the stacked cones of Cloudina.

 Discovery and naming

 The first fossil material for Sinotubulites was found in the Dengying Formation's Baimatuo Member, Yangtze Gorge South China, and formally described in 1977 as ?Cloudina sp., but was redescribed and named in 1981.

 The generic name Sinotubulites is derived from the Latin words sino, to mean "China"; and tubulus, to mean "tube"; and the Greek suffix -ites.

 Description

 Sinotubulites is a tubular organism, which is noted to have a "tube-in-tube" structure composed of four to seven thin layers, with most specimens being straight or slightly curved, with openings at either end of all specimens.
 It has also been split up into "Small", "Medium", and "Large" types depending on width, but excluding length, with the longest known specimens coming in at 20 mm in length.

 "Large" types have a width of 4-5 mm, and consist of irregular polygonal cross-sections, with regular spaced annulations and troughs along the tube surface.
 "Medium" types have a width of 1.5-3 mm, and range from having finely spaced annulations to irregular annulations along the tube surface.
 "Small" types have a width of 0.4-1 mm, consisting of a more circular cross-section, and a smooth outer surface.